What is the difference between Hepatitis B and Hepatitis C?

 Hepatitis B

 Hepatitis B is a liver infection caused by the Hepatitis B virus (HBV).
 It spreads through contact with infectious body fluids, such as blood, semen, and vaginal secretions, often via unprotected sex, sharing sex toys, sharing needles, or from mother to child during childbirth.
+We also see higher levels of Hepatitis B in poor living conditions.

 Most people who catch the Hepatitis B virus won’t get sick – their immune system will clear the infection, usually within a couple of months.
 This is known as an acute infection.